 What is vulvar cancer?

 Vulvar cancer starts in the cells of the vulva.
-A cancerous (malignant) tumour is a group of cancer cells that can grow into and destroy nearby tissue.
-It can also spread (metastasize) to other parts of the body.
+A cancerous (malignant) tumour is a group of cancer cells that can grow into nearby tissue and destroy it.
+The cancer cells can also spread (metastasize) to other parts of the body.

 Cells in the vulva sometimes change and no longer grow or behave normally.
-These changes may lead to many non-cancerous (benign) conditions such as lichen sclerosus or genital warts.
-They can also lead to non-cancerous tumours such as Bartholin cyst and Skene’s cyst.
+These changes may lead to non-cancerous (benign) conditions such as Bartholin gland cyst or lichen sclerosus.
+They can also lead to non-cancerous tumours such as fibromas.

 Changes to cells of the vulva can also cause precancerous conditions.
-This means that the abnormal cells are not yet cancer, but there is a chance that they may become cancer if they aren’t treated for many months.
+This means that the abnormal cells are not yet cancer, but there is a chance that they will become cancer if they aren’t treated.
 The most common precancerous condition of the vulva is vulvar intraepithelial neoplasia (VIN).

-But in some cases, changes to cells can cause vulvar cancer.
-Most often, vulvar cancer starts in the skin of the vulva.
-The most common type of cancer is called squamous cell carcinoma (SCC) of the vulva.
-Vulvar cancer can also start in melanocytes, which are cells that make pigments.
+But in some cases, changes to vulvar cells can cause vulvar cancer.
+Most often, vulvar cancer starts in flat, thin cells called squamous cells.
+These cells are the main type of skin cells.
+This type of cancer is called squamous cell carcinoma (SCC) of the vulva.
+Vulvar cancer can also start in melanocytes, which are skin cells that make pigments.
 Cancer that starts in melanocytes in the vulva is called vulvar melanoma.

-Other rarer types of vulvar cancer can also develop.
-These include adenocarcinoma, Paget disease of the vulva and sarcoma.
+Other types of vulvar cancer can also develop.
+These include Paget disease of the vulva, sarcoma and basal cell carcinoma.

 The vulva